 - The Gambia, Ghana and Vietnam are on track to reach their ultimate intervention goals.

-- ITI has expanded its support of the “A” component of the SAFE strategy to 19 countries in Africa and Asia.
+- ITI has expanded its support of the “A” component of the SAFE strategy to more than 20 countries in Africa and Asia.

 Breaking the Cycle of Poverty

 The impact of ITI’s efforts reaches far beyond the elimination of blinding trachoma.
 The SAFE strategy addresses broader poverty and development issues, resulting in improved quality of life for millions of people in some of the world’s poorest countries.